-In The DevOps Organization Build Trap, I make the case that if you want to improve business outcomes the ‘Accelerate way‘, tech organizations should offer a set of services teams use to build delivery pipelines that maximize the aspects of software delivery performance.
+The DevOps Organization Build Trap makes the case that if you want to improve business outcomes the ‘Accelerate way‘, tech organizations should offer a set of services teams use to build delivery pipelines that maximize the aspects of software delivery performance.
 This means delivering service changes and operating those services with:

 - High deployment frequency